CadeArch/WhatIf_App/README.md

     - fixed bug where players joining another gameroom from an old one called load users too many times
     - fixed bug where players hoststarted value wasnt being reset to false at the end of a match
     - strip whitespace on account frag
-### NOT DONE
     - alert users if they have a sentence in the leaderboards - KINDA DONE
     - check constraint layout on frags to assure UI is good - check again
-    - assure pushing and pulling from database is successful if connection fails
+### NOT DONE
+    - E/RecyclerView: No adapter attached; skipping layout Bug that pauses on collecting answers and questions frag
     - if user hits join game on a game that is in progress issues with joining a game that isnt in progress later. but if user hits back and join game again it fixes it.
+    - assure pushing and pulling from database is successful if connection fails?

 ## second user test
     3 players